CRO services | 8 MIN READ

 - The volume of traffic to the areas of the site being tested

 - The typical purchase cycle related to what is being tested

 - The difference in conversion rate between the variations being tested

 Concluding experiments should occur only when the results are statistically significant.
 ‘Statistical significance’ is the probability that an effect is not due to chance alone – i.e. the likelihood that the experiment will show the same results if re-run under the same conditions.
 The scientific consensus is that experiments are required to reach 95% statistical significance (at a minimum) to be considered conclusive.

 Before we conclude an experiment, we require it to reach the 95% threshold.
 As well as this, we consider the length of the buying cycle and any relevant buying trends when deciding the minimum amount of time to run a test.

 Which metrics should you track?

-  If the experiment you have created has provided a statistically significant increase in conversion,

-  then it stands to reason that you will want to get that variation implemented on your site as soon
+Suppose the experiment you have created has provided a statistically significant increase in conversion.
+In that case, it stands to reason that you will want to get that variation implemented on your site as soon as possible.

-  as possible.

 Soft implementation should only ever be a temporary option.
-It is by no means a long term fix and

-  may cause penalisation by search engines for cloaking content – showing different content to

-  visitors and search engines.
-If you are looking to make a permanent change, it must be hard coded.
+It is by no means a long term fix and may cause penalisation by search engines for cloaking content – showing different content to visitors and search engines.
+If you are looking to make a permanent change, it must be hardcoded.

-  If your experiment has not panned out the way you had hoped – perhaps your variation did not perform

-  as well as the original – all is not lost.
-As we mentioned before, so much of CRO and testing is

-  about accumulated learning.
-Whatever you have learned from your test can be fed back into the

-  testing plan to inform further experiments.
+If your experiment has not panned out the way you had hoped – perhaps your variation did not perform as well as the original – all is not lost.
+As we mentioned before, so much of CRO and testing is about accumulated learning.
+Whatever you have learned from your test can be fed back into the testing plan to inform further experiments.